karlduino/karlduino.github.io/content/post/2022-09-23-wifi-eduroam-google-forms.md

-The basic steps are to set up a google form, grab the super-long ID for the form, grab the weirdly-named key identifiers for the form elements, and then working out the REST API request that we will use to push data to the form.
+The basic steps are to set up a google form, grab the super-long ID for the form, grab the weirdly-named key identifiers for the form elements, and then work out the REST API request that we will use to push data to the form.

 First, go to [Google Docs](https://docs.google.com) and click on the